Tysvær Municipality: General information

-The municipality of Tysvær was established in 1849 when it was separated from the large municipality of Skjold.
-Initially, the municipality had a population of 2,058.
+The municipality of Tysvær was established in 1849 when the large Skjold Municipality was divided.
+The southern part (population: 2,058) became the new Tysvær Municipality and the northern part (population: 3,439) remained as a smaller Skjold Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the following areas were merged into a newly enlarged municipality of Tysvær:
+On 1 January 1965, the following areas were merged into a newly enlarged Tysvær Municipality: